 As explained in their help section on interpreting retention analysis, Amplitude also has a feature called Microscope, which allows you to dig deeper into individual data points.
 This comes in handy if you want a more thorough understanding of user interactions at specific places in your analysis.

-All in all, the above three tools are all great options for getting started with implementing cohort analysis as part of your data analytics toolset.
+All in all, the above three tools are all great options for getting started with implementing cohort analysis as part of your set of data analytics tools.

 To do this, you can use a product adoption platform, like Chameleon, to easily create in-product experiences and experiment with different formats of in-app messages,, or even better, do native A/B testing.
 Then learn from those experiments with further cohort analysis, and keep iterating after that.
 It’s a virtuous cycle.